Cheaper to go to the dentist

 Filed in News

-Sages of the Economic Council is now proposing that it be cheaper to go to the dentist.
-In return, the scheme is financed by higher user fees when you visit your physician and emergency room.
+The wise men of The Economic Council is now proposing that it should be cheaper to go to the dentist.
+In turn, the system must be financed by higher user fees when visiting a private doctor and the emergency room.

-In the economic wise men after the annual report, released 22nd October 2009, gives wise men their bid for a more equitable state funding for health services.
+In the economic wise men efterårsrapport, which appeared 22.
+October 2009, gives the wise men their bid for a more equitable government support for healthcare.

-"By broad user fees in addition you get a less distorted by state aid.
-It is better to support two sites with 100 dollars than one place with 200 dollars, "says a member of the Economic Council, Hans Jørgen Whitta-Jacobsen to Newspaq.
+“By splitting the brugerbetalingen out, you get less distortion of the state support.
+It is better to support two sites with 100 dollars than one place with 200 dollars, ” says a member of The Economic Council, Hans Jorgen Whitta-Jacobsen for Newspaq.

 Avoid the dentist because of the price

-Hans Jørgen Whitta-Jacobsen believes that some Danes today fail to go to the dentist because it is too expensive, while perhaps too many, aimed at the emergency room - even with small flaws - because it's free.
+Hans Jørgen Whitta-Jacobsen believes that some danes today fail to go to the dentist because it is too expensive, while there perhaps are too many, which caters to the emergency room – even with the small stuff – because it is free.

-Hans Jørgen Whitta-Jacobsen, a professor of economics at the University of Copenhagen, underlines that total user fees should not rise.
+Hans Jørgen Whitta-Jacobsen, professor of economics, University of Copenhagen, stresses that the total user fees should not increase.

-"Our recommendation is not to detract from the overall level of user fees in health care.
-For it is a fundamental political premise, "he says.
+“Our recommendation is not to detract from the overall scope of user fees in the health sector.
+For it is a basic political premise,” he says.